cobocombo/Corn-Score/README.md

 # Corn Score 💯

 A simple app where users can keep track of an ongoing corn hole game.
 The app is free on the iOS & Google Play stores, and is completely open source!
-It is also available as a standalone website!

 <div style="display: flex;">
     <img src="Images/app-store.webp" alt="Image 1" style="width: 25%; height: auto; padding-right: 20px">